garylirocks/quickrefs/azure-networking.markdown

   - `x.x.x.1`: Reserved by Azure for the default gateway
   - `x.x.x.2`, `x.x.x.3`: Reserved by Azure to map the Azure DNS IPs to the VNet space
   - `x.x.x.255`: Network broadcast address
+- A vNet and subnet can have **non-contiguous** address spaces, eg. `10.0.1.0/24`, `10.0.3.0/24`
+  - You can add non-contiguous address space to an existing vNet/subnet

 #### Design